 Finally, if the ground is thawed, scoop up a small handful of soil to test.
 Testing soil either with an at-home kit or with help from your extension agency is one of the most beneficial actions you can take.

 Soil tests tell you what to add to get the perfect soil.
 Imagine racking your brain to figure out why your veggies are too small or your flowers look unhealthy.
 In reality, the problem could be your soil.

-Take time to test and amend your soil needs — from soil acidifier or organic fertilizer to cottonseed meal.
+Take time to test and amend your soil needs — from soil acidifier or organic fertilizer.
 Cultivating organic, healthy soil now means your garden will deliver its absolute best later on.
 Come back to our blog later this month for more specific tips on adjusting your soil for that perfect lawn or plant.